nadroj-isk/docker-group-escalation/README.md

 For instance the attack discussed in this repo.

-# How this attack works
+# What the attack does

 First the shell script will check if you are running as root.
 If you are there is no need to continue.
 After that it will check if you are in the docker group, if you're not this script cannot achieve its goal.
 If you are in the docker group it will then